 Another useful concept provided by blockchain is the “smart contract.”
 A smart contract is a digital contract that executes itself when predetermined conditions are met.
 Such code-based contracts allow agreed actions (such as payments) to take place automatically, immediately, and without intermediaries upon fulfillment of the contract terms.
 For instance, when the customer confirms delivery of the package a smart contract may be used to release payment to a carrier.

-The smart contract is a contractual arrangement between parties that keeps each party responsible for its position in the contractual.
-Smart contracts specify the rules and punishments for a conventional contract-like agreement, but also make sure the contract is implemented.
+The smart contract is a contractual arrangement between parties that keeps each party responsible for its position in a contract.
+Smart contracts specify the rules and terms for a conventional contract-like agreement, but also make sure the contract is implemented.
 They specify the rules and punishments for a conventional contract-like agreement, but also make sure the contract is implemented.

 Smart contracts can be a complicated area, but we answered your questions so you can determine whether they are right for your supply chain organization.